Judge wishes Donald Trump 'Godspeed' as he receives unconditional discharge in hush money case

 He promised to appeal the verdict, saying, “Today’s event was a despicable charade, and now that it is over, we will appeal this Hoax, which has no merit, and restore the trust of Americans in our once great System of Justice.”

-Internet reacts to Donald Trump sentencing spark varied emotions
+Internet reacts to Donald Trump's sentencing

-Several internet users expressed their opinion on Donald Trump's verdict in the hush money case.
+Several internet users expressed their opinion on Donald Trump's sentencing in the hush money case.
 “80 million people who voted on November 5th said they don't care.
 MAKE AMERICAN GREAT AGAIN!” one X user posted.

 Another wrote, “He shouldn’t have been sentenced at all.”